telegraphy-interactive/paperclip-sample/README.md

 We're not using RDoc, either.
 But perhaps we ought to.

-Note that before we write a line of code we have forty Gemfile dependencies, plus Rubygems, Bundler, and Ruby itself.
+Note that before we write a line of code we have sixty Gemfile dependencies, plus Rubygems, Bundler, and Ruby itself.
 And that's just the ship, riding on the ocean.
 We stand on the shoulders of giants.